cml87/SpringCore_111_forJenkins/README.md

 [INFO]    |  \- org.springframework:spring-jcl:jar:5.2.0.RELEASE:compile
 [INFO]    \- org.springframework:spring-expression:jar:5.2.0.RELEASE:compile
 ```
 ie. Maven has downloaded other 5 needed transitive dependencies.
-Dependency 'a'
-needed by dependency 'b' appears below it and indented.
+Dependency 'a' needed by dependency 'b' appears below it and indented.

+There are some best practices with regard to the pom setting of a spring project.
+One is to explicitly specify the version of the `maven-compiler-plugin`, as we made above.
+Another one is to use a bom, or "built of materials".

+The bom is a dependency that defines the version of the dependencies of a project.
+It unifies the version of all the dependencies in a prokect and ensure no conflicting dependencies, or transit dependencies, are used.
+One we include it, we no longer need to specify a version for our dependencies.
+Spring Boot and Spring Cloud use this approach.
+It is another Spring best practice.
+Notice that the Maven plugin versions still need to be specified.

+The pom file above uses some `properties`.
+There are some special named properties that Maven understands, such as `project.build.sourceEncoding`, `maven.compiler.source` and `maven.compiler.target`.
+The two Maven compiler properties specify the Java source code and JRE version (I think), for the Maven compiler plugin, respectively.
+If we use them, we don't need to do such `<configuration>` in the `maven-compiler-pluging`.

+## Spring beans

 Spring creates objects and inject them into our application at runtime.
 This functionality is provided by the Sprint **IoC Container**, which create objects, inject the needed dependencies into them, and manage their lifecycle.